Curupira

-The Curupira, Currupira or Korupira (/pt/) is a forest spirit in the myth of the Tupí-Guaraní speaking areas in the Brazilian and Paraguaian Amazon and Guyanas.
-It is a guardian of the rainforest that punishes humans for overcutting.
+The Curupira, Currupira or Korupira (/pt/) is a forest spirit in the myth of the Tupí-Guaraní speaking areas in the Brazil, Paraguay and Guyanas.
+It is a guardian of the forests that punishes humans for overcutting.

-The Curupira notably has feet pointing backwards allowing it to leave a backward trail of footprints, and by this confusion and other supernatural means causes the traveler to lose his way.

-It is often said to look like a short-statured tapuio or caboclo (civilized indigene or one of mixed race), but also said to be a bald but otherwise shaggy man (though the women have flowing hair).
+It looks like a backwards-footed, short-statured tapuio or caboclo (civilized indigene or one of mixed race), or like a bald but otherwise shaggy man (though the women have flowing hair).
 Some say it has blue or green teeth.
 The red-haired image has become fixture, perhaps due to conflation with the caipora.

-The Curupira according to early Jesuits was a feared being known to leave gruesomely scarred bodies, to be appeased by offerings.
+The Curupira according to early Jesuits in São Paulo was a feared being known to leave gruesomely scarred bodies, to be appeased by offerings.
 But it underwent a mutation via European influence, and was recast into more of a mischievous trickster type spirit, often bungling and letting humans outsmart it, though it could still cause misfortune and death.

 Origins

-The Curupira legend spans Venezuela, Guyana, Peru and Paraguay, and appears to have been passed from Karaib-speakers to Guarani-speaking populace.
+The first attested mention of Curupira was in May 30th, 1560 in São Vicente, São Paulo, Brazil by Joseph of Anchieta.
+The legend also appears in Venezuela, Guyana, Peru and Paraguay, and could have been passed from Karaib-speakers to Guarani-speaking populace.